interactiveaudiolab/VocalSketchDataSet/README.md

 * sound_recording_id - The id of the sound recording
 * audio_concept_subset - The subset from which the stimulus comes from
 * participants_sound_recording_description - The participant's description of the stimulus sound recording (if a stimulus_type='sound recording')
 * participants_sound_recording_description_confidence - The participant's confidence in their sound recording description on 5-level Likert scale (*Not at all confident, Not so confident, Neutral, Confident, Very confident*)
+* description_match - Boolean of whether participants_sound_recording_description was scored as correct according to the Marcel scoring guidelines (therefore only relevant when audio_concept_subset is 'everyday' and 'included' is True and 'stimulus_type' is 'sound recording').
+See paper for more details.

 ### Column descriptions for identifications.csv